Maggie Mac Neil: 2019–2021

 In June 2021, Mac Neil qualified to represent Canada at the 2020 Summer Olympics in Tokyo.
 Mac Neil first competed as part of the Canadian team for the 4×100 m freestyle relay, replacing Ruck for the event final and swimming a 53.47 second split to help take the silver medal, Mac Neil's first Olympic medal.
 The following day, Mac Neil competed in the final of the 100 m butterfly event, taking the gold medal by a margin of 0.05 seconds over China's Zhang Yufei, setting a new personal best and Americas record of 55.59.
-She was the first Canadian gold medalist of the 2020 Tokyo Games.
+She was the first Canadian gold medallist of the 2020 Tokyo Games.
 Mac Neil wears glasses, and without contacts or prescription goggles, could not immediately see her results; it took her a few seconds to focus on the results board and realize she won gold.
 Cameras focused on her squinting at the results board, and she said after that "I was just trying to squint and see where I came.
 I heard my name getting called, so I knew I must have done something good."
 Mac Neil's final event was the 4×100 m medley relay, where she posted a 55.27 time in her leg of the relay and the Canadian team won the bronze medal, Mac Neil's third of the Olympics.
 The Association of National Olympic Committees subsequently named her the "Best Female Athlete of Tokyo 2020".

 At the end of the year, Mac Neil was part of the Canadian delegation to the 2021 FINA World Swimming Championships (25 m) in Abu Dhabi, the top international event competed in a short course pool.
-She won the gold medal in the 50 m backstroke, setting a new world record in the process, afterward admitting that she would never have expected to set her first world record in that stroke.
+She won the gold medal in the 50 m backstroke, setting a new world record in the process, afterwards admitting that she would never have expected to set her first world record in that stroke.
 She won gold as well in the 100 m butterfly with a national record time of 55.04, making her the first woman to hold Olympic, World Aquatic, World Swimming, and NCAA titles in the same event simultaneously, and the second person to do so after Aaron Peirsol.
 She won three other medals, two gold and a silver, in relay events at the championships.
 She was one of seven finalists for the 2021 Lou Marsh Trophy, awarded annually to Canada's top athlete.

-2022–present
+2022

-In the months following the Olympics, Mac Neil had begun to struggle with the weight of expectations on her, and following discussions with Swimming Canada's high performance staff, opted not to attempt a defense of her World title at the 2022 World Aquatics Championships.
+In the months following the Olympics, Mac Neil had begun to struggle with the weight of expectations on her, and following discussions with Swimming Canada's high performance staff, opted not to attempt a defence of her World title at the 2022 World Aquatics Championships.
 She instead planned to participate in relay events there, and then return to competing the butterfly at the 2022 Commonwealth Games later in the year.
 Reflecting on the decision, she said "it's hard to stay at the top and that pressure really got to me.
 I need a chill summer."